 He is known for his strong focus on clients’ commercial aims and interests, and the commercial context in which his assistance is sought.
 His approach is flexible, but will often involve early in-depth analysis of the strengths, weaknesses, risks and opportunities involved in the situation; assisting in formulating an appropriate strategy; supporting dispute resolution in the most suitable way (including negotiation, mediation, arbitration and litigation); and providing timely and incisive advice on key issues arising in a dispute or potential transaction.

 His caseload covers a wide range of business sectors, particularly property investment and development, loan and equity finance, hotel and leisure, retail, transport, infrastructure, utilities, auctioneers, agency, care homes, housing, education, UK and international trade and distribution, telecoms and IT.
+His leisure experience includes statutory arbitrations under the Pubs Code.
 He advises and acts for clients in both the UK and internationally, and has acted as an expert witness on English law and as an examiner under letters of request to the English courts.

 To watch Andrew's talk titled 'How will the judicial approach to forfeiture change once the temporary Coronavirus measure is lifted?' for the White Paper's Annual Commercial Property Leases Conference, please visit their website here.